English

 What Happens in Your Body During Menopause?

-The Three Stages of Menopause
+The Three Phases of Menopause

 Perimenopause: 4-6 Years Before Menopause

-Menopause: Your Last Menstrual Cycle
+Menopause: Your Last Menstrual Period

-Post-Menopause: 2-5 Years After Menopause
+Postmenopause: 2-5 Years After Menopause

 What Are Typical Menopausal Symptoms?